 Yosemite National Park is full of nature’s marvels.
 From world-famous rock formations to scary wildlife standoffs, the park is one of the premier destinations in the United States for people to see the wilderness up close and personal.
 Even the plants are fascinating and beautiful and there’s one that’s a favorite among the park’s rangers.

-“Anyone who comes to the Sierra Nevada this time of the year is going to be captivated by this plant,” stated Yosemite Park Ranger Erik Westerlund, who is featured in the video above.
+“Anyone who comes to the Sierra Nevada this time of the year is going to be captivated by this plant,” stated Yosemite Park Ranger Erik Westerlund, who is featured in the video below.

 The most common places in Yosemite to see Snow Plants is in Yosemite Valley, the Mariposa Grove, Glacier Point, along the Wawona Road and Tioga Road, and near the Porcupine Creek Trailhead.

-Watch the video above to see the Snow Plant in action!
+Watch this video to see the Snow Plant in action: